lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 There’s Got to Be a Better Way: How to Deliver Results and Get Rid of the Stuff That Gets in the Way of Real Work by Nelson P. Repenning, Donald C. Kieffer, et al.

-# views on STEM and STEM & Values
+# Views on STEM and STEM & Values
 Topic: Is STEM (or is STEM viewed as being) short-term / long-term agnostic?
 Views may be changing. from Economist ~ 2025 09 22
 "Science is when you want to survive for millenia, politics is when you are only looking at the next election."